-The South African University of the Witwatersrand in Johannesburg set some of its students a final-year Mechanical Engineering project to design a system to film the Bloodhound land speed record attempt at a distance of 50 m without interfering with the vehicle in any way.
+The topic of a final year Mechanical Engineering project was to design a system to film the Bloodhound land speed record attempt.
+The system was required to film the Bloodhound at a distance of 50 m.
+The system could not interfere with the vehicle in any way.

 A supersonic aircraft drone prototype, Figure 2, was designed based on accepted aircraft design estimates for drag, stability and stall, before any Computational Fluid Dynamics CFD and wind tunnel testing.